Beak Problems / Deformities

 - Vitamin D3 is crucial for overall health.
 Birds need exposure to UVA and UVB rays from direct sunlight (windows block necessary UV rays) or full-spectrum lighting to synthesize vitamin D necessary for bone and beak health.
 The indoor bird does not have the benefit of this reaction - deficiency may result in soft bones and a defective upper beak development

 - Vitamin A deficiency may result in abnormalities of kidneys, eyes and skeletonFolic acid deficiency may result in bent tibiotarsus (long leg bone), syndactyly (fused toes), and beak malformations Riboflavin (Vitamin B2) deficiency may result in altered limb and beak developmentNiacin deficiency may result in bone and beak malformations

 - Lack of minerals / natural grooming aids: Providing sufficient cuttlebone or mineral blocks in your pet's cage will help your pet groom his or her beak naturally, usually preventing it from overgrowing.
 However, there have been concerns about mercury contamination with cuttlebones, which should be kept in mind.
 Excellent "beak conditioners" are lava rocks that are either suspended on chains or can be attached to cage bars.
 Cement and sandy perches are also effective for beak wiping and for keeping the beak groomed and should be cleaned often to prevent bacterial infection.
 Pet stores sell a range of beak conditioning products The above will help keep new growth under control, and will keep the beak healthy and in good form.
-It is also recommend to provide a variety of chew toys and natural bird-safe branches for your bird to chew on.
+It is also recommend to provide a variety of chew toys (typically wood) and natural bird-safe branches for your bird to chew on.

 When a beak overgrows (usually the upper beak), regular beak trimming may be necessary - until the cause is resolved.